Coming Home

 The lake house.
 The ocean.

-opened all the way out.
+Where the quiet opens all the way out.

-warmth held gently,
+warmth held gently.

-never rushed.
+Never rushed.

-Only two seasons stay close:
+Two seasons stay close:

-and the first snow.
+Fall — balance, release, golden change, and the first snow.

-And through it all, one thread holds steady:
+And through it all:

 bend, but don’t break.